Xentrk/x3mRouting/README.md

 sh -c "$(curl -sL https://raw.githubusercontent.com/Xentrk/x3mRouting/x3mRouting-NG/Install_x3mRouting.sh)"
 ```

-This command will download and install the installation menu **x3mRouting_Menu.sh** to the **/jffs/addons/x3mRouting** directory and creates a symbolic link to **/opt/bin/x3mRouting**.
-The installation script is a menu with options to install the three options described below, and options to update or remove the repository.
+This command will download and install the installation menu **x3mRouting_Menu.sh** to the **/jffs/addons/x3mRouting** directory.
+The installation script is a menu with options to install the four options described below, including options to update or remove the x3mRouting files in **/jffs/scripts/x3mRouting**.
 To access the installation menu, type the command **x3mRouting**.
 Option **[7]  Update x3mRouting Menu** will only appear when a new installation menu is detected on the GitHub repository.
 Option **[u]  Update x3mRouting to Version 2.0.0** will only appear if you have the prior version of x3mRouting installed.

 <img src="https://github.com/Xentrk/x3mRouting/blob/x3mRouting-NG/InstallationMenu.PNG" alt="drawing" width="600" height="600"/>